Art History Area Overview

 The Houston community is a rich environment in which to study art and art history.
 Its large and diverse range of art collections include, among others, the renowned Museum of Fine Arts and its branches in decorative arts, the Museum of Printing History, and the Menil Collection, which have permanent collections.
 The Holocaust and Contemporary Arts Museums, and the Center for Contemporary Craft, as well as many alternative art spaces and galleries focus on traveling exhibitions.
 Art History students are encouraged to avail themselves of these collections for coursework, internships, and general self-enrichment.

 An undergraduate major in art history develops special skills in writing, critical thinking and analysis of visual and cultural information that can provide the basis for a variety of professional careers.
-The two main career paths for those who wish to continue working directly in the arts are: curatorial and administrative positions in art museums and galleries; and teaching and research in art history.
-Curatorial work at major art museums, as well as teaching art history at a college or university level both usually require further graduate study in art history.
-Students can apply to both (terminal) M.A. programs in art history as well as doctoral programs that offer both the M.A., and the Ph.D..
-Graduates of (terminal) M.A. programs often go on to pursue the Ph.D. at other institutions.
+The two main career paths for those who wish to continue working directly in the arts are: curatorial and education positions in art museums and galleries, and teaching and research in universities.
+Such careers usually require further graduate study in art history in terminal M.A. or Ph.D programs.
+Art history majors have also gone on to graduate study in Law, Architecture, Library Science, Arts Leadership, Creative Writing and many other fields.

 Art history majors with an art history GPA of 3.0 or higher are eligible for internships.
 Interns learn about the operation of for-profit and non-profit art institutions by working as gallery assistants, curatorial and research assistants, and in educational programming and preparations departments, including: the Blaffer Gallery of the University of Houston, the Museum of Fine Arts, Houston; The Menil Collection; Lawndale Art Center; Diverseworks, the Museum of Natural Science; the Holocaust Museum, the Museum of Printing History, and the Houston Center for Contemporary Craft.
 Specific information regarding eligibility, requirements and opportunities is available from the faculty and from the undergraduate advisor.
 Students may develop proposals for academic credit connected with an internship in consultation with art history faculty.